Pediatric primary care behavioral health track

 Pediatric PCBH clinics are in 17 practices across Pennsylvania.
 These clinics are divided into the following three regions: Western, Central and Eastern.
 Some clinics, known as “hubs,” also accept patients from nearby partnering clinics, known as “extensions.”

-As an intern, you are assigned to regions and have multiple clinical experiences within that region.
+As an intern, you are assigned to a region and have multiple clinical experiences within that region.
 Primary care sites vary in terms of level of integration, patient populations and treatment experiences.
-Intern cohorts in each region meet for a full day of training per month in addition to the monthly seminar day for all interns.
-During full-day trainings, you will participate in trainings on current evidence-based care, receive time to collaborate on shared research projects and build connections within cohorts.
-Additional opportunities for bonding among the entire training class are available during monthly seminar days.
+Intern cohorts meet monthly for didactic seminar day for all interns.

 Clinical practice in pediatric PCBH setting